Advent Preparation Days

 Finding the light

-During school days, pupils will hand-dip their own beeswax candle and make a candle holder for their desk, in preparation for Advent Circle time.
+During school days leading up to Advent, pupils will hand-dip their own beeswax candle and make a candle holder for their desk, in preparation for Advent Circle time.

 Advent Circle in the Classroom